 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 During the examination, he will check for a pulse in the rear limbs which may be faint or may not be there at all.
-The leg(s) and feet will feel cold to the touch and may be blue-tinged (more apparent in cats with light coloured paw pads).
+The leg(s) and feet will feel cold to the touch with a blue tinged skin tone on the pawpads.

 - Abnormal cardiac sounds are a common finding during auscultation due to underlying heart conditions.

 - Your veterinarian will obtain a blood sample from the affected limbs to check the glucose level, which should be reduced in the limbs of cats with aortic thromboembolism compared to normal values from the biochemical profile (see below).